Mark-Mulligan/tea-react-project/docs/mvpBranch.md

 #### Typescript

-I tend to always use typescript on all my projects now.
-It is especially useful for this project since it allows me to basically document the api calls and know exactly what is being returned.
+I tend to always use typescript on all my projects.
+It is especially useful for this project since it allowed me to document the api calls and know exactly what is being returned.
 Since the api calls in this project are large objects, typescript was super import to make sure I was access the right keys on these objects when building out the project.

 #### Pages